North Island temperate forests: Geography

 The ecoregion has an area of 84,041 km2, which covers most of the North Island.
 The ecoregion extends from sea level to high volcanic peaks.
 The northern portion of the island, including the Northland Peninsula, Coromandel Peninsula, and the lowland region around Hamilton, are part of the separate Northland temperate kauri forests ecoregion.

 The North Island Volcanic Plateau occupies the center of the island.
-Lake Taupo, New Zealand's largest lake, sits in a volcanic caldera formed during a violent eruption 2000 years ago.
-The volcanic peaks of Mount Tongariro (1,978 m), Mount Ngauruhoe (2,291 m), and Mount Ruapehu (2,797 m) lie south of Lake Taupo.
+Lake Taupō, New Zealand's largest lake, sits in a volcanic caldera formed during a violent eruption 2000 years ago.
+The volcanic peaks of Mount Tongariro (1,978 m), Mount Ngauruhoe (2,291 m), and Mount Ruapehu (2,797 m) lie south of Lake Taupō.
 Much of the plateau is covered lava fields, volcanic mudflows (lahars), and deposits of volcanic ash.

 Mount Taranaki (2,518 m) is an active volcano, which lies on the west of the volcanic plateau near the island's west coast.

 A belt of folded mountains, which includes the Tararua Range and the Kaimanawa Range, runs parallel to the east coast from Wellington at the southern tip of the island to East Cape in the northeast.
 These mountains are predominantly of sedimentary greywacke, in contrast to the igneous rocks of the volcanic plateau.
 There are coastal lowlands along the eastern, western, and northern shores of the island.

 Flora

-In the lowland forests, emergent podocarps rimu (Dacrydium cupressinum) and mataī (Prumnopitys taxifolia) rise above a canopy of evergreen broadleaf trees that includes kamahi (Weinmannia racemosa) and tawa (Beilschmiedia tawa).
+In the lowland forests, emergent podocarps rimu (Dacrydium cupressinum) and mataī (Prumnopitys taxifolia) rise above a canopy of evergreen broadleaf trees that includes kamahi (Pterophylla racemosa) and tawa (Beilschmiedia tawa).

-Middle-elevation forests on the volcanic plateau are dominated by podocarps, including rimu, miro (Prumnopitys ferruginea), mataī, totara (Podocarpus totara) and kahikatea (Dacrycarpus dacrydioides).
+Middle-elevation forests on the volcanic plateau are dominated by podocarps, including rimu, miro (Prumnopitys ferruginea), mataī, tōtara (Podocarpus totara) and kahikatea (Dacrycarpus dacrydioides).
 Middle elevation forests on Mount Taranaki include Hall's totara (Podocarpus laetus) and kaikawaka (Libocedrus bidwillii).

 Higher-elevation plant communities include southern beech (Nothofagus) forests and tussock grasslands.
 Shrublands of leatherwoods, including Olearia colensoi and Brachyglottis rotundifolia are common at the treeline, with tough leaves that resist water loss from the mountain winds.
 Alpine communities, principally tussock grasslands, occur above the treeline.